 “Year after year, he impresses pig producers with his knowledge, experience and sincere efforts to help them improve their production practices,” said Dr. Barry Kerkaert.
 “I don’t know of one client that he visited and didn’t help improve performance or management of the pigs.”

-“The combination Steenstra’s innate sense for reading animal behavior and his experience with multiple aspects of the Pipestone System is a valuable asset,” said Dr. Kerkaert.
+“The combination Steenstra’s innate sense for reading animal behavior and his experience with multiple aspects of the Pipestone Management is a valuable asset,” said Dr. Kerkaert.

 “He has an advantage in understanding all stages of raising pigs and knows that everyone must work together to provide the best care for animals and produce the best product,” he said.